qBraid/qBraid/docs/sdk/circuits.rst

 As a tool for interfacing between frontend modules, the qBrad SDK has a number of methods and functions dedicated to resolving any potential compatibility issues.
-For instance, each frontend has slightly different rules and standard conventions when it comes to qubit indexing; functions and/or methods in some modules require that circuits are constructed using contiguous qubits i.e. sequential qubit indexing, while others do not.
+For instance, each frontend has slightly different rules and standard conventions when it comes to qubit indexing.
+Functions and/or methods in some modules require that circuits are constructed using contiguous qubits i.e. sequential qubit indexing, while others do not.
 The ``convert_to_contiguous`` method can be used to map qubit indicies accordingly, and address compatibility issues without re-constructing each circuit.